laanp/Icarus_Mods_Separated/laanp-PetesMiningKit_Readme.md

-laanp-PetesMiningKit_v1_w164_P.pak
+laanp-PetesMiningKit_v1_w165_P.pak
 ----------------------------------------------------------------------
 Mod Version: 1

-Compatible with Icarus Version: Rev. 2.2.39.132249 (Week: 164)
+Compatible with Icarus Version: Rev. 2.2.40.132442 (Week: 165)

 ## Description:
-Complete kit to assist the prospector with mining exotics, ores, super-cooled ice, and volatile red exotics.
+Complete kit to assist the prospector with mining exotics, ores, super-cooled ice, water (with Water Borer on geyser) and volatile red exotics.

 ## Mod Details:
-Will unbundle custom extractors, mining drills and harvesters along with (10) beacons to help keep track of all your equipment on the map.
+Will unbundle custom extractors, mining/water/ice drills and harvesters along with (10) beacons to help keep track of all your equipment on the map.
 Adds a new Workshop menu called "Pete's Kits" and includes the following kit:
    - "Pete's Mining Kit" - Contains the following:
-     - (3) "Pete's Nuclear Extractors" - Custom self-powered exotic (purple) extractors
+     - (6) "Pete's Nuclear Extractor" - Custom self-powered exotic (purple) extractors
-     - (3) "Pete's Ore Extractor" - Custom self-powered ore extractors
+     - (10) "Pete's Ore Extractor" - Custom self-powered ore extractors
-     - (1) "Pete's Ice Borer" - Custom self-powered Super-Cooled Ice Borer
+     - (3) "Pete's Ice Borer" - Custom self-powered Super-Cooled Ice Borer
+     - (3) "Pete's Water Borer" - Custom self-powered Water Borer (with double the extraction speed)
+     - (3) "Pete's Portable Water Tanks" - Water Tank with 500L water capacity, with Purified Water!
      - (1) "Pete's Exotic Harvester" - Custom self-powered exotic (red) harvester
      - (10) Portable Beacons - To mark your mining equipment on the map
      - They can be carried & stacked in regular inventory (not in the G-slot)